carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 `python images_to_json.py -o request.json <image1> <image2> ...`, which also results in a `request.json` object.
 Then, we will run again `gcloud ml-engine predict --model tasty_images --json-instances request.json` to view the predictions for all encoded images.

+In our case, since we have a `prediction_images` folder, for example:

+`python images_to_json.py -o request.json prediction_images/knife.jpg prediction_images/puppy2.jpg prediction_images/hedgehog.jpg`

 ## 5. Using Tensorboard.

 From the command line, we will run: